IT50/book/en/encryption.md

 We want to keep secrets.
 Rather than keeping all the data in our heads or guarding a physical copy, we can encrypt that data so it exists in some other form that is not meaningful to anyone who cannot decrypt.

 In this chapter, we are mainly going to talk about the two types of encryption: **symmetric encryption** and **asymmetric encryption**.
 We will deal with original data, encrypted data, and **keys**.
 The key is the parameter used to transform the data.
 Ideally, encrypted data should look like random data, and data encrypted with different (even similar) keys should be in no way similar to each other.
 Such encryption algorithms have been designed by scientists.
-But still, they fall into the two categories.

 ## Symmetric encryption